nodegui/nodegui/README.md

 **Debug logs**

 - Need a setup where we can run the program with debug mode on and it shows logs.

+**Seen bugs**

+- When there are two windows.
+Resizing one and then resizing other window causes segmenetation fault.
+The second window is based on flex.